axiomgaming/lostark_theory/kakul_saydon/kakul_notes.md

  - Clown Face: On even curse applications, boss will teleport to middle and deal damage based on the number of reduction buffs he has from players transforming into clowns.
 3+ explosions is bad, 4 is a wipe.
 Esther Innana removes his buff.
 Players are silenced so must shield up beforehand.
- - Albion: Saydon will create a cross-safed explosion, then jump to nearest player and do a fork-shaped explosion twice, then a final large yellow AOE with small wedge safe areas.
+ - Albion: Saydon will create a cross-shaped explosion, then jump to nearest player and do a fork-shaped explosion twice, then a final large yellow AOE with small wedge safe areas.
  - Seto: Creates several circular AOEs followed by 2 donut AOEs.
  - Fear Laser: Like 1st gate but rotates in a large half circle.
 Use bard Guardian Tune beforehand if possible.